 For more cool places to visit in the Bassin a flot area check out my article about the Bacalan district.

 Another comeback from last year is the popular tavern (they call themselves a beer garden 🙂 ) called Le Solztice.
-The outdoor bar is located close to Bordeaux’s main train station, in the Belcier district which has been gaining a lot of hype in the last two years.
+The outdoor bar is located close to Bordeaux’s main train station, in the Belcier district which has been gaining a lot of hype in the last few years.
 Solztice is an associative bar that offers plenty of cool features like food trucks, live concerts, pétanque and more.
-The place is about to open its doors on June 11, for more details click here.
+See more details click here.

 Address: 147 Rue des Terres de Borde, 33800 Bordeaux

 If you didn’t have enough reasons to go to Bassin a flot, here’s another one.
 Effet Mer is a fun summer bar, located just next to the Base Sous-Marine.
 This cool place is open seven days a week and offers daily life concerts and dj sets.
 For more details click here.

 Les Planches Éphémères

 Les Planches Éphémères opened its doors last year and quickly became one of the local’s favorites.
 A huge outdoor bar, located at the hippodrome of Bordeaux in La Bouscat, the place offers two bars, a dj set, and a huge chill-out area under the trees.
 The place is open every day until September 30.
 Check out their site for more info.

 Address: 8 Avenue de l’Hippodrome, 33110 Le Bouscat